tunedin-ctrl/overthewire-wargames/natas/natas19/natas19.md

-This level is a variation of the previous, but with a subtle twist.
-While the code is not provided, some immediate observations can be made:
+This level presents a subtle variation from the previous challenge.
+Without access to the exact source code, some observations become immediately apparent:

-    - The session IDs aren't sequential this time
+    - The session IDs aren't sequential this time.
-    - The session IDs are encoded (most likely in hex)
+    - The session IDs seem to be encoded, likely in hex.

 When you enter empty fields for both username and password, you'll receive a message:
 <img title="inspect html" alt="Alt text" src="../image_resources/natas19_user.png">